 Only recognized Chapters or Working Groups may host the Society’s Annual Meetings, upon approval by Board of Directors by following the established conference approval process.

 Section 1.
 Actions Other Than in the Right of the Society.

-The Society shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding whether civil, criminal, administrative or investigative (other than an action by or in the right of the Society) by reason of the fact that he or she is or was a Director, officer, employee or agent of the Society or is or was serving at the request of the Society as a director, trustee, officer, employee or agent of another corporation, partnership, joint venture or other enterprise against expenses (including attorney’s fees), judgments, fines and amounts paid in settlement actually and reasonably incurred in connection with such action, suit or proceeding if such person acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the best interest of the Society and, with respect to any criminal action or proceeding, had no reasonable cause to believe that his or her conduct was unlawful.
-The termination of any action, suit or proceeding by judgment, order, settlement, conviction or upon a plea of nolo contendere or its equivalent shall not of itself create a presumption that the person did not act in good faith and in a manner which such person reasonably believed to be in good faith and in a manner which he or she reasonably believed to be in or not opposed to the best interest of the Society and with respect to any criminal action or proceeding had reasonable cause to believe that his or her conduct was unlawful.
+The Society shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding whether civil, criminal, administrative or investigative (other than an action by or in the right of the Society) by reason of the fact that they are or were a Director, officer, employee or agent of the Society or are or were serving at the request of the Society as a director, trustee, officer, employee or agent of another corporation, partnership, joint venture or other enterprise against expenses (including attorney’s fees), judgments, fines and amounts paid in settlement actually and reasonably incurred in connection with such action, suit or proceeding if such person acted in good faith and in a manner they reasonably believed to be in or not opposed to the best interest of the Society and, with respect to any criminal action or proceeding, had no reasonable cause to believe that their conduct was unlawful.
+The termination of any action, suit or proceeding by judgment, order, settlement, conviction or upon a plea of nolo contendere or its equivalent shall not of itself create a presumption that the person did not act in good faith and in a manner which such person reasonably believed to be in good faith and in a manner which they reasonably believed to be in or not opposed to the best interest of the Society and with respect to any criminal action or proceeding had reasonable cause to believe that their conduct was unlawful.